25 Years of Travel Photography - My favourite shots from my travels

 I was told about Antelope Canyon by a coursemate during my MSc course in hydrogeology at University of Strathclyde, but she was planning to go there.
 When I looked the place up, I could see that I recognised the place from screensavers I had admired many, many times but never knew what place these photos were from.
 There's an "Upper Antelope Canyon" and a "Lower Antelope Canyon".
 Upper Antelope Canyon, which is the more famous and in-demand section of Antelope Canyon because of its iconic light beams and easier accessibility, receives more visitors overall than Lower Antelope Canyon.
 We decided to visit Lower Antelope Canyon and it definitely did not disappoint, the walkthrough the canyon was absolutely spectacular.

 The canyon is carved into Navajo Sandstone, which was originally formed from ancient sand dunes about 190 million years ago.
 Although the region is a desert, heavy rains (often far away) periodically sent sudden, powerful floods through narrow cracks in the rock.
 Although the region is a desert, heavy rains (often far away) periodically sent sudden, powerful floods through narrow cracks in the rock.
-Floodwaters carried sand and debris that acted like sandpaper, gradually scouring, smoothing, and widening the passageways.
+Floodwaters carried sand and debris that acted like sandpaper, gradually scouring, smoothing and widening the passageways.
 Because the cracks were narrow, erosion worked mostly downward rather than outward, creating the canyon’s deep, twisting, wave-like walls.
 Wind also helped shape the softer sandstone, refining the curves and textures over time.
-This process has been on repeat for over millions of years, creating the stunning naturally formed sand sculptures in the slot canyon.
+This process has been on repeat for over millions of years, creating the stunning naturally formed sand sculptures in the slot canyon. [link to our southwest USA roadtrip blog]

 Chureito Pagoda overlooking the northern slopes of Mt.
 Fuji, Japan